jasshone/jasshone.github.io/_posts/2024-08-04-Diffusion-Policy-Robotics.md

   - Benefits of action-sequence prediction: or the diffusion model being able to express variable length sequences well without compromising expressiveness of the model.
     - if there are multimodal distributions for the correct action, other models with only one timestep of prediction could switch between different solutions.
     - Idle actions sometimes occur where demonstrations are paused.
 Models with only predictions in a single timestep forward can overfit to this pausing behavior.
+  - Diffusion models are more stable to train than energy-based intrinsic models.

+  ## Evaluation

+  - Diffusion Policy is evaluated on a suite of robot learning tasks which include simulation tasks (e.g. BlockPush) and real world tasks (e.g. Push-T)
+  - Key findings:
+    - Diffusion Policy can express short-horizon multimodality (multiple ways of achieving the same immediate goal) and does it better than other methods
+    - Diffusion Policy can express long-horizon multimodality, or the completion of different sub-goals in different orders, better than other models
+    - Diffusion Policy can better leverage position control than velocity control.
+The baselines they compare with work best with velocity control, and so does most of literature.
+    - A longer action horizon helps policy predict consistent actions and compensate for idle portions of the demonstration, but too long a horizon reduces performance due to slow reaction time.
+    - Robustness against latency: receding horizon position control helps reduce latency gap by image processing, policy inference, and network delay.
+    - stable to train: optimal hyperparameters are mostly consistent across tasks, vs energy-based intrinsic models.

+  ### Real World Eval
+  - They found that the CNN variant with end-to-end vision encoders performed better
+  - In the Push-T task, where the model must push a "T" object into a specific configuration, they found that diffusion policy is robust to perturbations, such as waving a hand in front of the camera, shifting the object, and moving the object after the task was complete but the robot was still moving to the end-zone.
+This indicates that diffusion policy may be able to synthesize novel behavior in response to unseen observations.
+  - In the Mug Flipping task, they found that diffusion policy is better able to handle complex 3D rotations which are highly multimodal compared to an LSTM-GMM policy
+  - In the Sauce Pouring and Spreading task, they found that diffusion policy is better able to work with non-rigid objects, high-dimensional action spaces, and periodic actions (with idle periods).

+# Conclusions and Thoughts

+These were very information dense papers and had a lot of high quality observations and analysis.
+I will likely reread them at some point and try to understand them even further; this was a really great read and I learned a lot.
+Thanks for reading, and see you in the next blog!